setuid0-sec/Swiss_E-Voting_Publications/starter_guide.md

 The last thing what we want to say is we are just young hackers having fun.
 All the "professionals" are just missing out because "they have no time", right?

-But even though, we are the only ones yet that published actual vulnerabilities while everyone else was just badmouthing the code without any security impact.
+But even though, we were some of the few that published actual vulnerabilities while almost everyone else was just badmouthing the code without any security impact.
 Keep that in mind.

 ***micdrop***